hcslayer/dsp-SAM/sam-app/README.md

 ## Workflow

+*Note: this workflow assumes that you have a designated S3 bucket to do all of the SAM-app things.*

 While developing in the SAM environment, there's some neat tricks that support a continuous dev process without needing to enter the console.
 In broad strokes, the workflow consists of **Build, Package, Deploy**.